A urine test can show if you are pregnant. To find out if you have an ectopic pregnancy, your doctor will likely do:

 - You may have trouble getting pregnant.

 - You are more likely to have another ectopic pregnancy.

-pregnancy can find a problem early or let you know that the pregnancy is normal.
+If you get pregnant again, be sure your doctor knows that you had an ectopic pregnancy before.
+Regular testing in the first weeks of pregnancy can find a problem early or let you know that the pregnancy is normal.